nltb99/interception-yt/README.md

 ## How to use

 - Channels.
-    - Just simply paste the https link into the input add the channel to the black list
+    - Simply paste the HTTPS link into the add channel entry on the blacklist.
     - Example
         - [Video Link](https://www.youtube.com/watch?v=r4neGQ-XACQ)
         - [Channel Link](https://www.youtube.com/channel/UC7g2N5Wq9q4nDORe3x49Ftw)
 - Keywords.
-    - Just merely input what keyword you don't like to search
+    - Just type in the keyword you don't like to search for.

 ```console